-- Under Option A, a local government may fund one or more strategies from a shorter list of evidence-based, high-impact strategies to address the epidemic.
-This FAQ answers questions about these Option A strategies.
+- Under Option A, a local government may fund one or more strategies from a shorter list of high-impact strategies to address the epidemic.

 - Under Option B, a local government first undertakes a collaborative strategic planning process and then chooses a strategy from the shorter list of Option A strategies or a longer list of strategies included in the national settlements.